slim-clim/Basic-Database-Connection/README.md

 4. Set up your PostgreSQL database:

-Create a database, e.g. users_db
+Create a database, e.g. users_database

 Run the SQL: